 Budgets are usually created on an accrual or invoice basis to reflect the way transactions are recorded in the accounting system.
 Revenue, for example, is budgeted based on what is expected to be invoiced each month.
 This is regardless of when the payment will actually be received.
 The cash flow forecast will take care of that.

-Budget amounts will be shown excluding GST or VAT.
+The budget amounts will be displayed excluding GST or VAT.
 It’s really just the same as the Profit & Loss reports in your accounting system.
-The cash flow forecast however, will show the income and expenses including taxes, with separate tax payments occurring at a later date.
+On the other hand, you will find the cash flow forecast displaying the income and expenses including taxes, with separate tax remittances occurring at a later date.

 The budget for wages is the gross wages while the cash flow forecast will show the net wages after tax each month and separate entries for tax payments.

 Many businesses don’t go to the effort of creating a Balance Sheet budget for normal planning processes.
-Although though it’s often a good idea!, it’s essential for an accurate cash flow forecast.
+Although it is often a good idea, it’s essential for an accurate cash flow forecast.

 Now you know the difference between budgets vs cash flow forecasts.
 If you are serious about planning ahead for your business, check out our article on Tax Flow Planning for Business.
 You can also follow the steps set out in How to Manage your Cash Flow for Growth.